Purchasing a home can be an overwhelming experience, especially since it is likely to be the biggest investment you will

 You need a down payment, so start saving

 Set a goal of how much you want to save for a home.
 Make a sacrifice and discipline yourself to start saving early.

 In this era of digitization, it is easy to track your savings using an app.
 The app that most personal finance experts recommend is Empower.
-Get the free Personal Capital App to make sure you’re on track towards your savings goal.
+Get the free Empower App to make sure you're on track towards your savings goal.

 Find out from your potential mortgage provider on how much deposit is required, so that you will have raised it at the set time.
 Saving may require you to forego some of the expenses you have been having, for example, eating out on the weekends.